Omar al-Bayoumi: Connection with hijackers Al-Hazmi and Al-Mihdhar

 Al-Bayoumi claims he met them by happenstance, was being kind to fellow Muslims in need, and had no idea of their plans.
 Some FBI officials concluded that al-Bayoumi was an unwitting accomplice of the hijackers.
 As one explained: "We could not find any contact between him and terrorists, any involvement (with al-Qaeda).
 There was nothing to indicate he's any different from any of the hundreds of people who had contact with the hijackers, who were unwitting to the fact that they were going to be hijackers.
 It just wasn't there."
 But one former top FBI official told Newsweek: "We firmly believed that he had knowledge [of the 9/11 plot] and that his meeting with them that day was more than coincidence."

 According to an FBI report from 2016, declassified by President Biden on September 12, 2021, the FBI said al-Thumairy "tasked" al-Bayoumi with providing assistance to the two hijackers. al-Thumairy also told al-Bayoumi that al-Hazmi and al-Mihdhar were, "two very significant people," more than a year before the attacks.
 The report goes on to state that despite al-Bayoumi's characterization of the meeting with the two hijackers as coincidental, "Caisin Bin Don", a US citizen formerly known as Clayton Morgan, reported al-Bayoumi waiting by the window of the Mediterranean Gourmet Restaurant for the hijackers to arrive, and had a lengthy conversation with them in Arabic.
 Another witness reports al-Bayoumi was often saying the Islamic community needed to "take action" and that the community was "at jihad."

+The declassified documents also released transcripts of FBI interviews with the-then-landlady of al-Bayoumi.
+She would be first interviewed by the FBI in October of 2001.
+The landlady to the 9/11 hijackers and new property manager of Parkwood Apartments, Holly Ratchford, disputes al-Bayoumi's claims the relationship with the eventual hijackers were fleeting and insignificant.
+In a 2026 interview with the BBC, Ratchford stated Bayoumi asked her on multiple occasions to find housing for the two.
+She also stated having seen them frequent Bayoumi's flat throughout the weeks, even saying she had cookies and tea with the pair.
+Ratchford said she originally denied them housing as they didn't meet the income criteria.
+The next day Bayoumi would take them to the nearest bank and open a bank account for them.
+To get around the income requirements, Bayoumi would co-sign their lease.
+Bayoumi's external income would more than double while the two stayed in San Diego and decreased after they left.